keycloak/keycloak-community/design/validation-spi.md

 - Optimized for validation of complex Java bean objects based on declarative configuration rather than single values.

-Allthough, value validations are possible via `javax.validation.Validator#validateValue`, they require a bean class with a property with the annotated constraints.
+Although, value validations are possible via `javax.validation.Validator#validateValue`, they require a bean class with a property with the annotated constraints.
 ```java
 	<T> Set<ConstraintViolation<T>> Validator#validateValue(Class<T> beanType,